nathaly619/bioconda-docs/source/developer/bulk.rst

    For each failure, decide whether the recipe shall be skiplisted or whether you would like to fix it.
    In general it is advisable to fix all libraries on which many recipes depend and anything else that is obvious and easy.
 For the rest, mark the recipes as skiplisted in the build failure file.
-   It will be ignored by subsequence CI runs and put into a table in the bioconda-recipes wiki.
+   It will be ignored by subsequent CI runs and put into a table in the bioconda-recipes wiki.
    This strategy is good because the bulk branch update should be performed as fast as possible to avoid redundant work between master and bulk.
 Also, skiplisting democratizes the update effort.